Igor-CA/memory-card-game/README.md

 ## Lessons Learned

-- Connecting [Firebase](https://firebase.google.com) to a React client.
+- Use functional components in React.
-- Using [Firebase](https://firebase.google.com) as a backend and hosting server.
+- Handling states and hooks.